edmundhung/react-async-loader/README.md

 ```

-The only API `asyncLoading(Component, dependencies, exposeStatics)` receives 3 parameters.

-1. Component (React Component) - The component being wrapped
+The only API `asyncLoading(dependencies) => AsyncLoaded(Component)` receives 1 parameter and returns a function to connect with your Component.

-2. dependencies (Array of Object) - Information about the script that are required to be injected into the component
+* dependencies (Array of Object) - Information about the script that are required to be injected into the component
-3. expoxeStatics (Array of String) - The name of static functions from the component that need to be exposed
+* Component (React Component) - The component being wrapped

-Dependency information
+Dependency Object
 - globalName: The script name to be injected from the global scope (window).
 - scriptUrl: The url of the script, exclude callback parameter for jsonp.
 - injectedAs: The name that will be used when injecting the loaded script.